learnlatex/learnlatex.github.io/en/more-08.md

 ### Vertical rules

-Though you _don't_ want to use vertical rules; sometimes you just have to.
+Sometimes you have to use vertical rules.

 <!-- {% raw %} -->
 ```latex